 My adventures have now brought my research to a more internal expression of myself.
 I am in recovery from trauma and have associated PTSD.
 Each day as I grow stronger the researcher ‘itch’ craves for acknowledgement and I am slowly taking on private clients once more.

-I am in progress of writing and collating my data to present as supporting evidence around ‘mentoring and social health support’ within the mental health arena.
+I am in process of writing and collating my data to serve as supporting evidence around ‘mentoring and social health support’ within the mental health arena.
 My intention is to identify projects centred on better understanding mental health before and after trauma.
 If my research contributes anything to this important topic, I am both humbled and honoured to be of service.